huaweicloud/terraform-provider-huaweicloud/docs/resources/identity_user.md

      two of the following character types: uppercase letters, lowercase letters, digits, and special characters.

-* `region` - (Optional) The region in which to obtain the V3 Keystone client.
-    If omitted, the `region` argument of the provider is used.
-Changing this creates a new User.

 ## Attributes Reference

 The following attributes are exported: